YannDubs/Neural-Process-Family/jupyter/text/LNPF.md

 ---
 class: dropdown, note
 ---
 As with the LNP, we compare the performance of the ConvLNP when trained with NPVI and NPML.
-Note thatto make NPVI work with ConvLNP it is important to decrease the dimensionality of the latent functional representation.
-Here we thus use 16 latent channels (for NPVI and NPML) instead of the usual 128.
+Note that to train ConvLNP with make NPVI it is important to decrease the dimensionality of the latent functional representation to decrease the KL term.
+Here we use 16 latent channels (for NPVI and NPML) instead of the usual 128.

 ```{figure} ../gifs/singlegp_ConvLNP_LatLBTrue_SigLBTrue.gif
 ---